shortstheory/shortstheory.github.io/_posts/2012-10-25-photography-volume-4.md

 ![IMG_4286](/content/images/2018/08/IMG_4286.JPG)

-I should really call this post "Bugs and Insects Special Album!" or something.
+I should really call this post \"Bugs and Insects Special Album!\" or something.
 Poor jokes aside, I love the way the insect was climbing on the stigma/anthers (not too sure) of the flower.
 The background is sublimely blurred, but there\'s still enough detail to keep the background interesting.
 Top shot.

 ![IMG_4301](/content/images/2018/08/IMG_4301.JPG)